-This interactive, problem-centered, and inquiry-based units in American Government emphasize the acquisition, mastery, and processing of information.
-Units include study of the foundations of American government and the American political culture, with units 2 and 3 covering the U.S. constitution, including its roots in Greek and English law, and the various institutions that impact American politics.
+Government emphasize the acquisition, mastery, and processing of information.
+Units include study of the foundations of American government and the American political culture, with units 2 and 3 covering the U.S. constitution, including its roots in Greek and English success, now and in the future.
+The orientation section of this course prepares students to be successful in an online environment.